costinchelu/DOCS/Elements/Java Basics.md

 ## Mutable vs immutable object or class

+Immutable class means that once an object is created, we cannot change its content.

 | Mutable                                  | Immutable                                |
 |------------------------------------------|------------------------------------------|
 | Fields can be changed after the object creation | Fields cannot be changed after object creation.
 Immutability makes it easier to parallelize your program as there are no conflicts among objects. |